Electronic Structure of Epitaxial Films of the Bilayer Strontium Ruthenate: Sr$_{3}$Ru$_2$O$_{7}$

 The high crystalline quality of the Sr$_3$Ru$_2$O$_7$ films are further demonstrated in the structural data of representative films, presented in Fig.~\ref{Fig.1}(e) - (g).
 The enlargement of $\theta$-2$\theta$ scans around the (0010) film peaks and the (002) substrate planes underlines the presence of Kiessig fringes [Fig.~\ref{Fig.1}(e)].
 These interference fringes highlight the high structural quality of the surfaces and the well defined interfaces \cite{ref-43}.
 The \textit{c}-axis lattice parameter values extracted from these scans are 20.792\,\AA ~and 20.512\,\AA, for the samples grown on LSAT and STO, respectively.
 Compared with the reported bulk value of 20.719\,\AA~\cite{ref-10}, these values are consistent with both the vertical elongation and compression of the RuO$_{6}$ octahedra associated with the in-plane compressive and tensile strains induced in the films by the LSAT and STO substrates, respectively~\cite{ref-42}.

 Figures~\ref{Fig.1}(f) and \ref{Fig.1}(g) show the reciprocal space maps around the (1015) Bragg reflections of the Sr$_3$Ru$_2$O$_7$ films prepared on STO and LSAT, respectively.
 These maps indicate coherent epitaxial growth and fully strained films on both substrates, consistent with previous reports~\cite{ref-25, ref-26, ref-44}.
-For scans around the (0115) as well as the (0$\underline{1}$15) reflections, slightly different in-plane lattice parameters were obtained, especially for the films grown on LSAT.
+For scans around the (1015) as well as the (0$\underline{1}$15) reflections, slightly different in-plane lattice parameters were obtained, especially for the films grown on LSAT [see supplemental information].
 This would suggest an in-plane orthorhombicity for these films.
-However, given the limited resolution of the lab-based XRD system used for this study, these differences may fall within experimental errors, and could more conclusively be confirmed with high-resolution synchrotron measurements~\cite{ref-41, ref-45}.
-Nevertheless, as will be discussed below, the orthorhombicity was incorporated into the FS calculations of the Sr$_3$Ru$_2$O$_7$ films grown on LSAT, yielding good agreement with the measured data.
+However, given the limited resolution of the lab-based XRD system used for this study, these differences may fall within experimental errors.
+In addition, since RSM measures an average over a relatively large sample volume, this alone cannot establish a definitive single domain orthorhombic structure.
+Hence the orthorhombicity, domain populations and octahedral rotation patterns would be more conclusively confirmed with high-resolution synchrotron XRD measurements or Raman scattering~\cite{ref-41, ref-45, weber2016multiple}.

 Strain, interfacial coupling and film thickness have been shown to induce rotations of the RuO$_6$ octahedra in Sr-based ruthenate films, leading to modifications in both the underlying crystal symmetry and functional properties of the films~\cite{ref-39, ref-40, ref-41, ref-45, ref-46}.
 In the following paragraphs, we examine how compressive and tensile strains alter the electronic band structures of Sr$_3$Ru$_2$O$_7$ films and analyze the extent to which these changes correlate with strain-driven structural phase transitions associated with octahedral rotations.